Eagle loses second leader with resignation of town engineer

 In that vein, Gosiorowski cited fellow staff members, previous town boards who set aside money to fund long term projects and colleagues from Eagle County and the Colorado Department of Transportation for their efforts to improve the community.

 “Now I am looking forward to working with my next great team,” he said.

 During his time in town, Gosiorowski worked on projects ranging from hard surface recreation paths to the Eby Creek roundabouts.

 “I think the project that is most dear to my heart is the Broadway streetscape,” said Gosiorowski.

-In his new role, Gosiorowski said his efforts will be focus on service delivery rather than development review and that will be a welcome change.
+In his new role, Gosiorowski said his efforts will be focused on service delivery rather than development review and that will be a welcome change.

 As he prepares to leave, Gosiorowski’s advice to his successor and to Town Hall is simple — reach out to residents.